sungjin70/vue-scoped-store/README.md

 #### Sharing across page scope using @PageStore

-The @PageStore Decorator also allows you to share any value of properties as the @GlobalStore does.
+The @PageStore decorator also allows you to share any value of properties as the @GlobalStore does.
 <br />
-But the difference from @GlobalStore is that the values stored in properties vanish when the user moves a page to another.
+But the difference from @GlobalStore is that the values stored in properties vanish when the user moves from one page to another.
 <br />
-In other words, the lifetime of a value of a property with @PageStore is equal to the lifetime of a page component.
+In other words, the lifetime of a property value with @PageStore is equal to the lifetime of a page component.
 <br />
-With this way, where variable values are automatically initialized after page movement, it makes memory management easier in many web development scenarios.
+This way, variable values that managed by ScopedStore are automatically initialized after page movement, making memory management easier in many development scenarios.
 <br />
-Here's an example of using @PageStore. please compare it to the @GlobalStore shown above.
+Here's an example of using @PageStore.
+Please compare it to the @GlobalStore shown above.

 `PageStore.vue`